Allen-Synthesis/EuroPi/software/CONFIGURATION.md

 which the wireless card will not reliably work if the CPU is overclocked.
 If you have problems using wifi please try changing `CPU_FREQ` to `normal` in `EuroPiConfig.json`.

+### WiFi Security

+If `WIFI_PASSWORD` is empty EuroPi will assume the network is _unencrypted_.
+This applies to both `client` and `access_point` modes.
+If `WIFI_PASSWORD` contains any text, WPA/WPA2 will be used (WPA2 is preferred, but in `client` mode WPA will be used if the router requires it).

+Other wireless authentication models, including the use of cerfificates, VPN connections, etc... are not supported at this time on the Raspberry Pi Pico (2) W.

 ## WebREPL Configuration

 `WebREPL` allows accessing the Python shell over WiFi, as well as enabling sending/receiving files wirelessly.